Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Protein: 1.4 g

-- Tiger nuts are a good source of numerous vitamins and minerals.
-They are highest in manganese and thiamin (vitamin B1).
+- Tiger nuts are a good source of numerous vitamins and minerals, particularly manganese and thiamin (vitamin B1).

-- Tiger nuts are tubers, and they are not true tree nuts.
+- Tiger nuts are tubers rather than true tree nuts.

 - There are approximately 40 tiger nuts in an ounce (28.35g) serving.

-Walnuts are among the most popular types of nuts, and approximately 50% of global production comes from China (40).
+Walnuts rank high among the most popular types of nuts, with approximately 50% of global production originating from China (42).

 - Calories: 183 kcal